Kade-github/Server-Pass/README.md

+# READ ME
+This plugin is practicly useless until I fix it, or someone does idk.
+So yeah just don't use it.

 # Server-Pass
 Protect your server with a password!
 (Even tho you should use steamid auth, you can still use this tho)